 NetSuite SCripted REcord page

 That is as clear as it gets.
 A hard limit of 10 client scripts per record type.
 Interestingly, the constraint for user event scripts is softer.
-In fact, it is merely a recommendation: “You can specify the order in which user event scripts are executed for this scripted record.
+It is merely a recommendation: “You can specify the order in which user event scripts are executed for this scripted record.
 Note that deploying too many user event scripts of the same trigger type may impact performance.
 NetSuite recommends deploying no more than 10 scripts of the same trigger type, however, all scripts set to Deployed will execute.”

 While it is unclear what is special about the number 10 and why NetSuite enforces this for client scripts and not for user event scripts, it is generally true that the more scripts deployed to a record, the higher the likelihood of performance issues.
 We will explore performance in a separate article.
 For now, though, the takeaway is that there is a hard limit for client scripts that we need to respect.